George Guida Sr. House

 The George Guida Sr. House is a historic U.S. home in Tampa, Florida.
 It is located at 1516 North Renfrew Avenue.
 On March 29, 2006, it was added to the U.S. National Register of Historic Places.

+The two-story 4,500 square foot home was a center of social life in West Tampa.
+It had a heart shaped drive.
+Concerns have been raised over maintenance and use of the city owned property.